-Approved floatation devices (life jackets) are allowed but not inflatable devices or toys.
+U.S. Coast Guard approved floatation devices (life jackets) are allowed but not inflatable devices or toys.
 Parents must remain with children in flotation devices and they are not allowed in the deep end.
-Forest Hills pool is shallow.
-There are a limited number of lifejackets available for patron use at each pool.
+There are a limited number of life jackets available for patron use at each pool.

 Can we use mask, fins and snorkels?

 During recreational swim, only goggles, which cover just the eyes, are allowed.
-Masks, fins, and snorkels are allowed during lap swim times.
+Masks, fins, and snorkels are allowed during lap swim times and snorkel classes.

 Can we bring noodles, kickboards and other toys?